dodona-edu/example-exercises/python/echo-function-print/description/description.en.md

 {: .callout.callout-info}
 > #### Example notation
-> To make a clear distinction between input and output in the example below, the input is preceded by three major characters and a space (`>>>`).
-Furthermore, that notation has no meaning.
-The output is against the left margin.
+> This notation imitates the doctest format, where the input is preceded by `>>> ` and the output is against the left margin.

 ```python
 >>> echo("Hello world!")